yilmazbahadir/java8-basics-pragmatic-usage/README.md

 	- functions take functions as parameter or returns function
 - before Java 8 anonymous classes were used for behavior passing

 Every Lambda expression can be implemented as Anonymous inner class.
-Basicly we call an interface Functional if it has only one abstract method.
+Basically, we call an interface **Functional** if it has **only one abstract method**.

 > When writing lambda expressions we should think about parameters and the returning value of the interface(functional) that it corresponds.